-Despite the title of the post, Spiders are not bugs or insects.
-Spiders are arthropods, with eight legs, that breathe air.
+Despite the title of the post, spiders are not bugs or insects.
+Spiders are arthropods with eight legs that breathe air.
 They are found in every part of the world except Antarctica.
 Spiders are predatory and have fangs that can inject venom into their prey.
 According to the World Spider Catalog, there are currently over 47,000 species of spiders in the world, with 3,400+ of those species living in North America.
-We love Spiders here at Spidexx Pest Control.
-Here is some information about Spiders that we hope you enjoy!
+We love spiders here at Spidexx Pest Control.
+Here is some information about spiders that we hope you enjoy!

 One common misconception about spiders is that they all spin webs.
 All spiders produce silk, but not all spiders spin webs.
-Webs are built from silk created in the spinnerets, the are 4 glands located on the abdomen.
+Webs are built from silk created in the spinnerets, of which there are 4 glands located on the abdomen.
 Spiders use webs to travel, live, and trap prey.
 The consistency of silk varies from species to species, and different species use silk for different reasons.
 They consume old, no longer useful silk, which helps their bodies regenerate more.

 Venomous and Dangerous Species

 Of the 47,000+ species of spiders in the world, almost all of them produce venom, but only a small number of bites are dangerous to humans.
 Most spider venom will cause no reaction, or a slight reaction that may include redness, swelling, itching, and pain.
 Thanks to modern medicine and the development of anti-venom, spider bites are far less dangerous and fatal today than ever before.
 Some of the most dangerous species of spiders include:

 - Redback Spider

 - Black Widow Spider